MicrobialGenomics-IrsicaixaOrg/fcatala_advanz4/README.md

    ```

 > [!IMPORTANT]
-> Analyses files should be rendered separately and in numerical order (e.g. 01, 02, 03...) to avoid dependency issues.
+> Analyses files should be rendered separately and in numerical order (e.g. 01, 02, 03...) to avoid data dependency issues.

 3. Output files